delta3d/delta3d/delta3d/readme.txt

    Also, in order to run the unit tests, you must add the directory containing your RTI DLLs to the VC++ directory for executable files.

-   VS solutions are provided for these apps as:
+   VS solutions are provided for these apps in the delta_all.sln.

-   src/dtHLA/dthla.sln
-   examples/testHLA/testHLA.sln
-   utilities/hlaStealthViewer/hlaStealthViewer.sln

-   ...or just use delta_all.sln.

    The Python Bindings
    -------------------